 Dare to be different and break the ties that bind you

 There are many children who sit in the back of the classroom and watch their classmates with a mixture of sadness and incomprehension.

 - It’s possible that these exceptional children have been called “strange.”
-It could be that their capabilities are so notable that even their teachers have recognized this and think that they’re just lazy or troublemakers.
+Maybe their capabilities are so notable that even their teachers have recognized this and think that they’re just lazy or troublemakers.

-- There have been many people in our society who were called “weird” when in reality they were or are great.
+- There have been many people in our society who were called “weird” when in reality they were amazing.

-Think of Steve Jobs or Bill Gates, who didn’t finish school and who dared to be true to their instincts even while others didn’t understand them or even criticized them.
+Think of Steve Jobs or Bill Gates.
+They didn’t finish school, but they dared to be true to their instincts even while others didn’t understand or even criticized them.

 These complex and transcendent figures continue to set examples for younger people today.

 We are all subject to the strings that move us around, in ways that are both subtle and constant:

 - The way you were raised and what your family still expects of you

 - The fashion industry with sizes that make you feel like you should lose weight.
 They bring ideals about beauty and behavior that you have to fit in with in order to succeed